-[This is the version of this document as it was from 24 August 2015 to 4 January 2018.]
+[This is the version of this document from 5 January 2018.]

 [Note: The version of the Act as at 31 December 2000 was revised and consolidated by the Law Reform Commission of Uganda.
 All subsequent amendments have been researched and applied by Laws.Africa for ULII.]